OrchardCMSIndia/Orchard-1.9-Course/course syllabus.md

-# Introduction to Orchard
+# Getting Started

 - What is Orchard?
 - What version is the latest?
 - How to get Orchard?
 Web or Source Code?
 - Tryorchard.net : Try Orchard Online
 - What software to use ?
 WebMatrix & Visual Studio?
-- Recipes in Orchard
 - Orchard CMS Folder structure
-- Starting a New website
+- Orchard Recipes
+- Installing & Working with Orchard in WebMatrix
 - Exploring the dashboard
 - Installing and Downloading Themes
 - Installing and Downloading Modules
-- Installing Orchard on IIS
+- Manually Installing Orchard on IIS with SQL Server
-- Orchard support IIS Full trust level only
 - DotNest : Orchard CMS Software as a service

+# A Guide to All the Built-in Modules and Features

+- Core Orchard Built-in Modules & Features
+- Non-core Orchard Built-in Modules & Features

 # Concepts and Managing Content